cosmos/sdk-tutorials/academy/2-cosmos-concepts/14-interchain-security.md

 <HighlightBox type="learning">

 Interchain Security is one of the main Interchain Services the Cosmos Hub provides.
-It enables other blockchains to be secured through Proof-of-Stake (PoS) by the ATOM token, which holds one of the largest market capitalizations in the Cosmos ecosystem.
+It enables other blockchains to be secured through Proof-of-Stake (PoS) by the ATOM token, which holds one of the largest market capitalizations in the Interchain ecosystem.
 In this article, you will learn how it works and why you might be interested in launching your dApp as an Interchain Secured chain.

 </HighlightBox>

 ## Overview

-Cosmos has emerged as the leading platform for building blockchains devoted to a single application.
-Cosmos chains provide more scalability, configurability, and sovereignty than deploying a contract on a smart contract platform such as Ethereum.
+The Interchain has emerged as the leading platform for building blockchains devoted to a single application.
+Chains created with the Cosmos SDK provide more scalability, configurability, and sovereignty than deploying a contract on a smart contract platform such as Ethereum.

 However, Cosmos chains have historically had a major challenge to overcome: they must be secured by a decentralized validator set, with a valuable staking token.
 This has been a hurdle for many projects that would otherwise benefit from running on a Cosmos chain.
 Putting together a validator set can be a distraction from building a community of engaged users, and building in a staking token can complicate a project's tokenomics.
 Furthermore, the chain's security is directly tied to the market cap of the staking token, which may take time to increase in value, thereby subjecting the project to numerous security risks along the way to maturity.